bombasticSlacks/Aspirant/Game/Injury.md

 Make an [Application](Intelligence#Application) skill test at a -3 if you succeed you are no longer on fire.
 For each consecutive turn you stop, drop and roll this test is at a +1.
 It is important to note some forms of militarized fire are sticky and impossible to put out without help or tools.

 ### Wounded
 If your character is injured, they only have so long before they pass out/collapse.
-In general on each combat turn you are wounded after you have performed your action you make a [Composure](Composure) [Fixed Difficulty](Skills#Fixed%20Difficulty) skill test to see if you can continue to fight at a reasonable level (the use of medication and stabilization can cause you to ignore this).
+In general on each combat turn you are wounded after you have performed your action you make a [Identity](Spirit#Identity) [Fixed Difficulty](Skills#Fixed%20Difficulty) skill test to see if you can continue to fight at a reasonable level (the use of medication and stabilization can cause you to ignore this).
 If you fail this test you fall unconscious.
 For every severe injury after the first add a -1 to the test for every critical injury add -2 to the test.

 ### Lingering Pain
 After someone is wounded, whether they pass out or stay conscious, they will suffer long-term effects.
 Once the combat ends, you will take negatives to any skill tests.
 Critical injuries give a -3 to all tests, and Severe injuries give a -2 to all tests.
 This lasts until your characters gets to [rest](Telling-The-Story#Resting).